2024 Legends & Lanterns T-Shirt

 Merlin & Morgana Le Fay

 MERLIN: Wizard, fortune teller, advisor…perhaps mythology’s most famous magician, Merlin is most known for his role in the legend of King Arthur.
 Merlin’s first literary appearance was in the 1136 book Historia Regum Britanniae (“History of the Kings of Britain”) by Geoffrey of Monmouth.
 Soon after, various bards, poets, and writers expanded on Arthurian lore (and by extension, the story of the famous sorcerer).
 A master of the magical arts and potions, it was Merlin who planted the famous sword in the stone, (prophesizing its extraction by the boy king for whom he would act as a mentor).
-According to legend, it was also Merlin who constructed the renowned round table of Camelot.
+According to legend, it was also Merlin who constructed the renowned Round Table of Camelot.
 Though considered by most to be a myth, Merlin was inspired by a real-life figure: Myrddin Wyllt, a court advisor for a sixth-century king, known for his ability to see into the future.

 MORGANA Le FAY: A pivotal character of Arthurian lore, the story of this enigmatic fairy sorceress varies greatly depending on the source material.
 In later works, Morgana Le Fay is depicted as powerful and incredibly dangerous.
 Having learned her magic from the wise wizard, Merlin, she becomes enamored with the dark arts, and seeks to use her malevolent powers for evil.
 After developing a seething hatred of Queen Guinevere, Morgana Le Fay is banished from Camelot.
 She then retreats to her magical kingdom of Gorre, where seeking revenge, the enchantress plots to steal the magical sword Excalibur and bring about the downfall and demise of Arthur and his queen, allowing for her to claim the throne and rule the kingdom.

 THE WONDERFUL WIZARD OF OZ: Prior to becoming “Oz the Great and Terrible,” Oscar Zoroaster Phadrig Isaac Norman Henkle Emmanuel Ambroise Diggs was a simple conman and circus magician from Omaha, Nebraska.
-After his iconic hot air balloon unexpectedly floated into the enchanted Land of Oz, he used his talents for smoke and mirrors to present himself as a powerful sorcerer, and soon became the supreme leader of Oz (ruling from his palace in the Emerald City).
+After his iconic hot air balloon unexpectedly floated into the enchanted Land of Oz, he used his talents for smoke and mirrors to present himself as a powerful sorcerer and soon became the supreme leader of Oz (ruling from his palace in the Emerald City).
 Aside from his introduction in the 1900 book The Wonderful Wizard of Oz, author L. Frank Baum includes the character of the Wizard in several other books in his Oz series.
 Baum may have been inspired by a real-life figure, Washington Harrison Donaldson (a magician who worked for P.T.
 Barnum).
 On July 15, 1875, Donaldson ascended in a hot air balloon near Chicago, and disappeared into a storm.
-Neither he, nor the balloon were ever seen again.
+Neither he nor the balloon were ever seen again.

 THE WICKED WITCH OF THE EAST: In L. Frank Baum’s classic 1900 fairy tale, The Wonderful Wizard of Oz, Dorothy, a young farm girl from Kansas, finds herself in a fantasy land ruled by witches (both good and bad).
 Though she is often overshadowed by her ferocious green-skinned sister, the Wicked Witch of the West, the Wicked Witch of the East was a powerful force for evil in her own right.
 As the governor of Munchkinland, she terrorized the tiny people of Oz, ruling over them with an iron first, until the fateful day Dorothy’s cyclone-blown farmhouse “dropped in” on her.
 Though she only appears briefly in Baum’s story (and the subsequent 1939 MGM movie musical), her fashion sense is instantly recognizable, with her striped stockings and enchanted slippers that were commandeered by Dorothy, taking her on that familiar journey down the yellow brick road.

 IMHOTEP (27th Century BCE): Chancellor to Pharaohs, architect, high priest of the sun god Ra, magician…these are only a few of the roles that the powerful Imhotep performed in life during Egypt’s third dynasty.
 Upon his death, Imhotep’s body went through the process of mummification.
-Following the discovery of Tutankhamen’s tomb in 1922, modern society began an obsession with ancient Egypt.
+Following the discovery of Tutankhamun’s tomb in 1922, modern society began an obsession with ancient Egypt.
 In 1932, the legend of Imhotep was reincarnated when Boris Karloff portrayed him as the antagonist in the Universal monster classic The Mummy.
 Nearly 70 years later, Hollywood revisited The Mummy franchise in a 1999 blockbuster that featured an undead Imhotep releasing plagues upon Egypt (and Brendan Fraser) in his quest for world domination.

 BETTY PARRIS (1682-1760): The daughter of village minister Samuel Parris, Elizabeth “Betty” Parris became the first of the “afflicted girls” of Salem, Massachusetts whose accusations led to the arrest and imprisonment of more than 150 innocent people as witches during the infamous Salem Witchcraft Hysteria of 1692.
-In the end, the judgements of the sham trials sent 19 individuals to hang on Gallows Hill (and one to be pressed to death under heavy stones).
+In the end, the judgments of the sham trials sent 19 individuals to hang on Gallows Hill (and one to be pressed to death under heavy stones).
 Some experts speculate that fungus-infected rye may have led to hallucinations that Betty Parris and others believed to be witchcraft.
 Betty Parris never apologized for her role in the tragedy.

 CAPTAIN JAMES HOOK: The terror of Neverland, Captain James Hook was first brought to life in 1904 when Scottish novelist J.M.
 Barrie first debuted his tale of Peter Pan.
 This quick-tempered pirate commander provided a fitting archenemy to the sprite-like boy who wouldn’t grow up and soon joined the rank of legendary fictitious buccaneers alongside the likes of Long John Silver.
 As elegant as he is bloodthirsty, the ruthless Captain Hook is known for his fanciful outfits and is instantly recognized by the hooked appendage on his arm (his hand having been eaten by a crocodile that provides a continuous source of anxiety for the pirate).
 Sailing aboard the notorious vessel the Jolly Roger, Hook and his bumbling crew of cutthroats dominate the uncharted waters and mermaid lagoons of Barrie’s fantasy island, as they tangle with the various tribes and Lost Boys of Neverland who get in the way of the Captain’s pursuit of the impish Peter Pan.